 That’s natural.
 It’s also fatal, if you want to make any kind of progress.
-If you want this to be the year you really do take charge of your money, remember two things:
+If you want this to be the year you really take charge of your money, remember two things:

 - You didn’t get into debt overnight.

+Try not to wallow in regret.
 Wishing you hadn’t spent all that money doesn’t do you much good.
 Instead, focus on the progress you make.
 Snowball those debts.
 Write their obits.
 And stay away from the Marlboros.